uriborrajo/HETGEN1000/README.md

 ### 5. ASTRAL INSTALLATION
-ASTRAL is a java program used to estimate a phylogenetic tree by creating a set of unrooted gene trees.
-This program seeks to find the tree that maximises the number of induced quartet trees in gene trees that are shared by the species tree and is statistically consistent under a multispecies coalescent model.
+The ASTRAL tool is a java-based package that is used for estimating a phylogenetic tree with a set of unrooted gene-trees.
+It detect the species tree that turns out to be the one which gives the majority of induced quartet trees within present gene trees, and this is a statistical approach which is compatible with a multispecies coalescent model (visit Astral's GitHub because a new version called ASTER has been released).

+To install Astral, we create a folder called Apps, which is going to be our central place for all the extensions and programs we need during the course.

+Then:

 ```
 mkdir -p Apps/Astral
 cd Apps/Astral
 wget https://github.com/smirarab/ASTRAL/raw/master/Astral.5.7.8.zip
 unzip Astral.5.7.8.zip
 ```
+It should be noted that whenever we want to use Astral, we will have to specify the path where the Astral directory with the executable script of the program is located (later you will see in the commands that the path to the Astral directory is used).

 ### 6. FASTP INSTALLATION